Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 Proven Ways to Secure Your WhatsApp Account

-Adds an extra PIN layer to prevent account takeover.
+Provides an additional PIN layer to prevent account takeover.

 - Never Share OTP

-Phishing links may mimic WhatsApp or Google login pages.
+Phishing links can look like WhatsApp or Google login pages.

 Avoid third-party APKs and mods.